Arjdroid/outline-oci-terraform/README.md

 This project requires a `terraform.tfvars` file in its root directory to function.
 The contents of this file are as follows:

+You must use the example-terraform.tfvars file provided as a template and fill in the required details, before renaming it to `terraform.tfvars` and

+The contents to fill in the oracle cloud platform part of this file:

 ```Terraform
 tenancy_ocid                  = "ocid1.tenancy.oc1..exampleuniqueID"
 user_ocid                     = "ocid1.user.oc1..exampleuniqueID"